 Learn more about putting your health care wishes in writing.

 State laws vary about the age at which a child can make his or her own medical decisions.
-Most laws consider the child's best interests, ability to make his or her own decisions, and ability to understand potential consequences of decisions.
+Most laws consider a child's best interests and ability to make his or her own decisions and understand the potential consequences of those decisions.
 Typically, the parents make decisions for a child who is younger than the state's age limit.